Venkat3690/Venkat3690/README.md

 ### *IT'S VENKAT*
 ### _ADITYAN_

-- 🌱 I’m currently in learning stage.
+- 🌱 I’m currently in learning state.
 - 👯 I’m looking to collaborate on coding.
 - 📫 reach me through email: venkatapattabhiganti@gmail.com
 - ___**😄 Loved to be Alone 😎**___